Rigoletto: Act 2

 A room in the ducal palace.
 There are doors on both sides as well as a larger one at the far end by the sides of which hang full length portraits of the Duke and his wife.
 There is one high-backed chair at a table covered with velvet and other furnishings.

 The Duke is concerned that Gilda has disappeared: "Ella mi fu rapita!" ("She was stolen from me!") and "Parmi veder le lagrime" ("I seem to see tears").
 The courtiers then enter and inform him that they have captured Rigoletto's mistress: Chorus: "Scorrendo uniti" ("We went together at nightfall").
 By their description, he recognizes it to be Gilda and rushes off to the room where she is held: "Possente amor mi chiama" ("Mighty love beckons me").
 Rigoletto enters singing and feigning nonchalance, but also looking anxiously for any trace of Gilda, who he fears may have fallen into the hands of the Duke.
 The courtiers pretend not to notice his anxiety, but quietly laugh at him with each other.
-A page boy arrives with a message from the Duke's wife – the Duchess wishes to speak to her husband – but the courtiers reply suggestively that the Duke cannot be disturbed at the moment.
+A page arrives with a message from the Duke's wife – the Duchess wishes to speak to her husband – but the courtiers reply suggestively that the Duke cannot be disturbed at the moment.
 Rigoletto realizes this must mean that Gilda is with the Duke.
 To the courtiers' surprise, he reveals that Gilda is his daughter.
 He first demands, then tearfully pleads with the courtiers to return her to him: "Cortigiani, vil razza dannata" ("Accursed race of courtiers").
 Rigoletto attempts to run into the room in which Gilda is being held, but the courtiers block his way.
 After a time, Gilda enters, and Rigoletto orders the courtiers to leave him alone with her.
 The courtiers leave the room, believing Rigoletto has gone mad.
 Gilda describes to her father what has happened to her in the palace: "Tutte le feste al tempio" ("On all the holy days") and he attempts to console her.
 Monterone is led across the room on the way to prison and pauses in front of the portrait of the Duke to regret that his curse on the libertine has had no effect.
 As the guards lead Monterone away, Rigoletto mutters that the old man is mistaken; he, Rigoletto, the dishonored buffoon, shall make thunder and lightning rain from heaven onto the offender's head.
 He repeats this vow as Gilda pleads for mercy for her lover the Duke: Duet:"Sì!
 Vendetta, tremenda vendetta!" ("Yes!
 Revenge, terrible revenge!").